Apple’s released a new version of iOS 13 for the iPhone SE and the iOS 13.4 update could have a tremendous impact on your phone’s performance.

-The iOS 13.3 update follows in the footsteps of iOS 13.2.3.
-Unlike iOS 13.2.3, iOS 13.3 brings more than just bug fixes to the iPhone SE.
-It has some features on board as well.
+The iOS 13.4 update follows in the footsteps of iOS 13.3.1.
+Unlike iOS 13.3.1, a point upgrade, iOS 13.4 is a milestone upgrade and brings a nice mix of changes to the iPhone SE.

 Some of these issues are new, some of them have carried over from previous versions of iOS 13.

-First, we’ll start with some quick impressions of iOS 13.3’s performance on the iPhone SE.
-We’ve been using the software for several weeks now and here’s what we’ve found thus far.
+First, we’ll start with some quick impressions of iOS 13.4’s performance on the iPhone SE.
+We’ve been using the software for a few days now and here’s what we’ve found thus far.

 We haven't seen a dip in battery life and we haven't had any issues with our connectivity (Wi-Fi, Bluetooth, GPS) yet.